njpearman/chamonix-emporter/README.md

 This is achieved with the `gem_cache` mounted volume to store installed gem.

 ### Plain old local
-Alternatively, run locally as a Rails with webpacker app.
+Alternatively, run locally as a "Rails with webpacker" app.
 To set up the app for development:

 ```bash
 bin/bundle install